-In the last two cases, the proxy shall inform the represented shareholder forthwith in writing, explaining the reasons for their vote.
+In the last two cases, the proxy shall inform the represented shareholder forthwith in writing, explaining the reasons for his vote.

-In proxy solicitations, the Director receiving such proxy may not exercise the voting right in respect of any items on the agenda in which they may be in conflict of interest, unless they have received specific voting instructions from the principal for each of those items, as stipulated in law.
-The Director will, in any case, be considered to be in a conflict of interest in respect of decisions concerning:
+In cases of public requests for representation, the director assigned such representation may not exercise the voting right in respect of any items on the agenda in which he may be in conflict of interest, unless he has received specific voting instructions from the principal for each of those items, as stipulated in law.
+The director will, in any case, be considered to be in a conflict of interest in respect of the following decisions:

-- a) their appointment, re-election or ratification as Director; - b) their dismissal, removal or cessation as Director; - c) any corporate action brought against them for liability;
+a) his appointment, re-election or ratification as director;

-d) approval or ratification, as appropriate, of Company transactions with the Director in question or companies that they control or represent, or persons acting on their behalf.

-6. The Presiding Board of the General Meeting shall have the fullest powers possible in law to accept the validity of the document or means evidencing the proxy and shall only consider invalid any which fail to meet the minimum essential requisites, provided such deficiencies cannot be remedied.
+- b) his dismissal, removal or cessation as director; - c) any corporate action brought against him for liability; - d) approval or ratification, as appropriate, of company transactions with the director in question or companies that he controls or represents, or persons acting on his behalf. - 6.
+The Presiding Board of the General Meeting shall have the fullest powers possible in law to accept the validity of the document or means evidencing the proxy and shall only consider invalid any which fail to meet the minimum essential requisites, provided such deficiencies cannot be remedied.